Objects as parameters in Visual FoxPro

 Next, the form needs a property to hold this object.

 When a form closes the Unload event is the last to run and it is this that returns the parameter.
 By this time, every object on the form has been destroyed and we cannot read the date in either of the textboxes.
 Any value returned by a form has to be retrieved from a property of the form because nothing else is available at the moment when the form closes and returns its parameter.
-Code in the form's Init method must put a DateRange object into this form property.
+Code in the form's Init method must put a DateRange object into this form property ready to accept the data entered by the user.

 ThisForm.oDateRange = CREATEOBJECT ('xDateRange')